Understanding our commission

 - Our commission structure is based on the idea that the price you set is the price guests should pay

 - We strive for simplicity in pricing to make it easy for you to price your property competitively and attract more guests

 - The commission percentage varies by country and can also vary depending on your property type or location Start your registration process to find out how much applies to you.

 How we determine commission eligibility

 - You have a confirmed stay – your guest has checked out and paid

-- You charge guests for non-refundable bookings, regardless of whether the guest stayed at your property or not
+- You charge guests for non-refundable bookings, regardless of whether the guest stays at your property

 - You charge guests for partially refundable and non-refundable bookings